Xaniar Khosravi

-Xaniar Khosravi (زانیار خسروی, also Romanized as Zānyār Xosrawi; born 22 April 1985) is an Iranian singer. composer, lyricist and arranger.
+Xaniar Khosravi (زانیار خسروی, also romanized as Zānyār Xosrawi; born 22 April 1985) is an Iranian singer. composer, lyricist and arranger.
 He officially published his album debut named 28 in early 2013.

 Xaniar was born in Tehran, and is the younger brother of Sirvan Khosravi, who is a pop singer too.

 He also appeared as an actor on two Iranian films by now, which one of them is Peyman Moaadi's directing debut The Snow on the pines.
 Also the other film is Love is not banned a film by Bijan Birang.

-His first concert tickets were sold in less than two days, which was a motive for his continued work.
+His first concert tickets sold out in less than two days, which was a motive for his continued work.